Improving the EU financial instruments: AECM and UEAPME present their proposals for the EU mid-term review

 Compared to the initial funding envisaged for COSME, the financial resources have been more than doubled also thanks to the funding under EFSI.

-Link to the joint position paper: https://aecm.eu/communication/positions-papers/
+Link to the joint position paper: http://aecm.eu/communication/positions-papers/

 Download the press release